 However, regardless of how you use time out, the theme is the same – during a timeout, your child is isolated from the activity and the environment where the misbehavior occurred and usually don’t receive any attention from their parent/caregiver either.

 The goal of a time-out is to punish your child for their poor behavior in order to stop them from behaving that way now and in the future.

-Time-in involves guiding your child to a safe space where you can use co-regulation strategies to help them calm their bodies and process their emotions.
+Time-in, on the other hand, involves guiding your child to a safe space where you can use co-regulation strategies and emotion coaching to help them calm their bodies and process their emotions.

 Time-ins make children feel safe and connected so they can problem solve and learn from their mistakes.

 Basically – instead of punishing a child for their behavior, time ins teach children skills that help them navigate challenging situations more appropriately.